Girl's leg stuck between MRT train and platform

 They then poured it into the gap, which provided better lubrication.

-"We managed to save the girl after four to five minutes of hard work," the staff member told Lianhe Wanbao.
+"We managed to save the girl after four to five minutes of hard work," he told Lianhe Wanbao.

-It caused a disruption on the North-East Line that lasted about two hours, resulting in large crowds.
+It caused a disruption on the North-East Line (NEL) that lasted about two hours, reported The Straits Times Online.